 The University of Colorado Law School was established in 1892.
-The first students of color entered in 1898.
+The first woman graduated with the first graduating class in 1894.
+The first students of color entered in 1897.
 The law school became a charter member of the Association of American Law Schools, organized in 1901.
-The first woman graduated in 1908.
 And, the school has been on the American Bar Association's list of approved law schools since its first publication in 1923.

 Colorado Law School Deans